 How We Tested

 As we researched home security monitoring companies, we paid attention to what matters most for consumers: prices, contracts and customer service.
 Most of our research involved carefully analyzing each company's contract and website, though we also contacted the security provider directly if we couldn't find the appropriate information or needed clarification on policies and fees.

-Aside from pricing, we looked at each company's contract terms and conditions, with a focus on consumer-specific policies such as contract length, early cancellation, return policies and auto-renewal clauses.
+Aside from pricing, we looked at each company's contract terms and conditions, with a focus on consumer-specific policies such as contract length, early cancellation fees, return policies and auto-renewal clauses.
 We consider these the most important things to know about your contract, which outlines the responsibilities you have, as well as those of the security company.
-Although contracts can be burdensome, they don't always give the advantage to the business, provided you take the time to read them.
+Although contracts can be burdensome to read, it's sometimes worth the time it takes to understand them.

 The final part of our research involved evaluating each company's customer support.
 We focused on the customer support center’s business hours and the ways you can contact the company for assistance.
 Home security monitoring services that are open longer tend to score higher.
 Please note that customer support hours are different from the 24/7 monitoring each service offers.

 Monthly monitoring fees range from $25 to $54, with the average contract lasting three years.
 You can also expect to spend an average of $120 on one-time starting costs that cover equipment, installation and activation when you begin a new contract.
 Unless your home matches a company's starter packages, you will pay more than this.